Executive Summary

 The lock-in question is the FB50 smart lock, manufactured by Shenzhen Dragon Brother Technology Co.
-Ltd. This lock is sold under multiple brands across many e-commerce sites, and has over, an estimated, 5000 users.
-Judging by the download count on the Play Store, for its app.
+Ltd. This lock is sold under multiple brands across many e-commerce sites, and has over an estimated 5000 users based on the download count on the Play Store, for its app.
 This is excluding the iOS App Store downloads.

 Our initial attempt was to perform a replay of the captured Bluetooth packets.
 Two attempts at this were performed.
-First, we tried replaying the packets in the HCI dump log, captured on an Android device.
-In the second try, we used gattacker running on a Raspberry Pi, in an attempt to spoof the lock’s MAC address and make the app communicate with the Raspberry Pi instead.
+First, we attempted to replay the packets from the HCI dump log captured on an Android device.
+Next, we used gattacker running on a Raspberry Pi to spoof the lock’s MAC address and make the app communicate with the Raspberry Pi instead.

 We soon realized that the data being written during the “unlock” requests, was encrypted, and hence the replays were unsuccessful.
 We then decided to take a crack at the companion app instead, in which we ended up finding the information disclosure and token related bugs.